Universal Deformation Rings of Finitely Generated Gorenstein-Projective Modules over Finite Dimensional Algebras: Introduction

 The goal of this article is to prove the following result.

-\begin{theorem} Let $\A$ be a finite dimensional $\k$-algebra and let $V$ be a finitely generated Gorenstein-projective left $\A$-module. \begin{enumerate} \item For all finitely generated projective left $\A$-modules $P$, the versal deformation rings $R(\A,V)$ and $R(\A,V\oplus P)$ are isomorphic in $\hat{\Ca}$. \item If $\SEnd_\A(V)=\k$, then the versal deformation ring $R(\A,V)$ is universal.
+\begin{theorem} Let $\A$ be a finite dimensional $\k$-algebra and let $V$ be a non-zero finitely generated Gorenstein-projective left $\A$-module. \begin{enumerate} \item For all finitely generated projective left $\A$-modules $P$, the versal deformation rings $R(\A,V)$ and $R(\A,V\oplus P)$ are isomorphic in $\hat{\Ca}$. \item If $\SEnd_\A(V)=\k$, then the versal deformation ring $R(\A,V)$ is universal.
 In particular, the versal deformation ring $R(\A, \Omega V)$ of $\Omega V$ is also universal. \item Assume that $\A$ is Gorenstein and let $\Gamma$ be another finite dimensional Gorenstein $\k$-algebra.
 Assume that ${_\Gamma}X_\A$, ${_\A} Y_\Gamma$ are bimodules that induce a singular equivalence of Morita type as in Definition \ref{defi:3.2} between $\A$ and $\Gamma$.
 Then $X\otimes_\A V$ is a finitely generated Gorenstein-projective left $\Gamma$-module, and the versal deformation rings $R(\A, V)$ and $R(\Gamma, X\otimes_\A V)$ are isomorphic in $\hat{\Ca}$. \end{enumerate} \end{theorem}

-Since every finitely generated module over a self-injective algebra is Gorenstein-projective, it follows that Theorem \ref{thm01} gives a version of \cite[Thm.
-2.6 (ii), (iii)]{blehervelez} and \cite[Prop.
-3.2.6]{blehervelez2} for finitely generated Gorenstein-projective modules over arbitrary finite dimensional algebras.
+Since every finitely generated module over a self-injective algebra is Gorenstein-projective and since self-injective algebras are Gorenstein, it follows that parts (i), (ii) and (iii) of Theorem \ref{thm01} provide a generalization of \cite[Lemma 3.2.2]{blehervelez2}, \cite[Thm.
+2.6(ii)]{blehervelez} and \cite[Prop.
+3.2.6]{blehervelez2}, respectively.